People

 I serve as Director of Research and Enterprise for the School of Education and am responsible for the successful delivery of the school's research strategy, fostering a supportive environment for world-class research and leading on preparations for the next Research Excellence Framework (REF).
 In 2023, I was awarded the University of Leicester's Citizen Award for Research Leadership.

 In terms of my own research, I am particularly interested in situated psychological aspects of foreign language teaching and second language acquisition.
-My most recent and current research projects have focused primarily on the phenomenon of silence and nonverbal communication in language learning, looking at these issues from an affective (emotions) perspective.
+My most recent research projects have focused primarily on classroom silence and the affective (emotions) dimension of language education.
 I am intrigued by the differing forms and functions of silence within educational contexts, how silence impacts upon learning and also the roles that social interaction and affect play in the production of silent episodes.
 A developing area of interest for me is the role of engagement in classroom language learning.

 I take a keen interest in the psychology of language teachers themselves and have conducted research which seeks to better understand teachers' in-class emotional displays and the emotion regulation strategies that they employ when teaching.
 I was recently an international partner on the three-year, FWF-funded (€395,698) research project 'The Psychological Capital of Foreign Language Teachers' (Principal Investigator - Professor Sarah Mercer) which sought to better understand the psychological well-being of foreign language teachers working in secondary schools in Austria and the UK.